badumbatish/gccrs-workspace/README.md

 If you would like to deploy changes to Docker Hub for ARM and x86, first sign in with the `cs162` account and run the following buildx command:

 `docker buildx build --platform linux/amd64,linux/arm64  -t cs162/pintospace:latest --push .`

+## FAQ and Errors

+### WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED
+It is possible that you've registered port 2200 with another host

+Run
+`vim  ~/.ssh/known_hosts` and search for `[127.0.0.1]:2200` and delete those lines to reset them.

+Another method you can do is to use a different port via `docker-compose.yml` settings